Understanding fixed-term contracts

 Less favourable treatment happens when a fixed-term employee does not receive conditions or benefits granted to a comparable permanent employee - or receives or is offered a benefit on less favourable terms.

 Examples of less favourable treatment would include not being given a bonus or receiving fewer paid holidays than comparable permanent employees.

 If you give training to permanent employees, you must not deny fixed-term employees access to it unless it can be objectively justified.
 In addition, permanent staff must not enjoy preferential treatment for promotion or redundancy, unless objectively justifiable.

 The period of service qualifications relating to particular conditions of employment must be the same for fixed-term employees as for permanent employees except where different length of service qualifications is justified on objective grounds.

 Although a failure to give a written statement has no direct legal effect in itself, the statement is admissible in any proceedings under the regulations.
-A failure to provide one allows a tribunal to draw any inference it considers just and equitable (including an inference that you are in breach of the regulations).
+A failure to provide one allows a tribunal to draw any inference it considers just and equitable (including an inference that you are in breach of the regulations) if it appears that the employer deliberately and without reasonable excuse ommitted to provide a statement, or that the written statement is evasive or equivocal.
 A carefully drafted written statement can avoid such a possibility and should be provided.

 What is objective justification?

 Less favourable treatment will be justified on objective grounds if you can show that it is necessary and appropriate to achieve a legitimate and genuine business objective.